-Section 23-316 Tribal Immunity
+Section 23-316.
+Tribal Immunity

-Nothing in this Ordinance shall be construed to waive the immunity from suit of the Tribe, the Tribal Gaming Commission or Tribal Gaming Department; provided that judicial review of actions of the Tribal Gaming Commission shall be available as set forth in this Ordinance.
-In no event shall this Ordinance be construed as consent to any money judgment, lien or attachment of any property of the Tribe, Commission or Department.
-No money damages shall be awarded against a Commission member, Department official, or other Tribal official acting in good faith within the scope of their official duties under this Ordinance.
+Nothing in this Ordinance shall be construed to waive the immunity from suit of the Tribe, the Tribal Gaming Commission or Tribal Gaming Commission professional staff; provided that judicial review of actions of the Tribal Gaming Commission shall be available as set forth in this Ordinance.
+In no event shall this Ordinance be construed as consent to any money judgment, lien or attachment of any property of the Tribe, Commission or Professional Staff.
+No money damages shall be awarded against a Commission member, professional staff, or other Tribal official acting in good faith within the scope of their official duties under this Ordinance.